morinted/plover_theory/sounds/the-letter-x.md

 Find steno outlines that will write these English sentences, including punctuation.

 1. Let me give you an example you can see.
+2. I want more practice than you have written.